taylornoj/jsClock/README.md

 App can be found here: https://taylornoj.github.io/jsClock/

 In addition to completing the app as designed by the starter code, I also updated the clock face, second hand as well as hour hand to appear more readable.
+I applied code to remove the transition glitch whent he second hand hit 60 seconds.
 I also found a different background for my app, found [here](https://www.pexels.com/search/blurred%20background/).